Global outage event

 To troubleshoot high CPU utilization on your cluster, take the following actions:

-- Use the nodes hot threads API.
+- Use the nodes hot threads API to understand your resource usage.

 - Check the write operation or bulk API thread pool.